OpenHumans/ohjh-example-notebooks/README.md

 **All the steps that you have taken above are only needed for the initial setup of your *Personal Data Notebooks*.
 From here on you can just head to [https://notebooks.openhumans.org](https://notebooks.openhumans.org)**

-You are now ready to open up one of the notebooks and run it right on your personal data:
+You are now ready to open up one of the notebooks and run it right on your personal data!

+**To run a notebook click the "Run" button, or "shift + enter" on your keyboard.
+Repeat this to go through each step.**

 <center><img src='fitbit-image.gif' width='500'/></center>